Olexify/Olexify/README.md

 The watching is the easy part.
 The tool is there so your effort goes into the language instead of the setup.

 46 languages, built on the open Yomitan dictionary ecosystem.
 No accounts, no telemetry, and your study data never leaves the browser.
+It's my personal pride and a piece of my heart.

 [![Firefox](https://img.shields.io/badge/Firefox-FF7139?style=flat-square&logo=firefoxbrowser&logoColor=white)](https://addons.mozilla.org/firefox/addon/Kitsumi/)
 [![Chrome](https://img.shields.io/badge/Chrome-4285F4?style=flat-square&logo=googlechrome&logoColor=white)](https://chromewebstore.google.com/detail/kitsumi/ciiembegoahhehnfdkbanhioobokjdkd)